 Should you have an intervention at home?

-You may not want to have intervention for alcoholics at home if:
+You may not want to have an intervention for alcoholics at home if:

-- If the person has a tendency to be violent when pressured and stressed
+- If the person tends to be violent when pressured and stressed

 - If the person has suicidal thoughts

 - If the person is taking mood-altering medications

 - If there is a doubt that the intervention will be successful